Parkerjk1/NewCodingBot1/README.md

 # NewCodingBot1
-it is the very first repository for me on github
+It is the very first repository for me on github.
+Author-Mohd Junaid Khan